lsmithso/skcmd/README.md

 is the Skype id printed in the 1st column of the 'contacts' command.

-add_contact  - Sends an authz requests to handle search = Search for a Skype user chat - chat to to the user with handle. status  Set your status to DND, INVISIBLE  etc nood - set your mood message help - A breif help message.
+add_contact  - Sends an authz requests to handle

+search = Search for a Skype user

+chat - chat to to the user with handle.

+status  Set your status to DND, INVISIBLE  etc

+   mood - set your mood message

+help - A breif help message.